 - The client or deputy has moved to a different location.

 - Wanting to change to a professional deputy who might have particular skills relevant to the client.

 - Choosing a deputy with lower fees.

-The application to transfer a deputy in cases where the relationship has broken down is relatively straight forward.
+The application to transfer a professional deputy in cases where the relationship has broken down is generally straightforward.
 Although it can be contested by the existing deputy, this should only happen where there are good reasons why it is in the client’s best interests for them to remain as deputy.
-The court should not be concerned with the interests of the professional deputy or any reasons that relate to the deputy rather than the client.
+The court should not be concerned with the interests of the professional deputy and should only be concerned with the interests of the client.